tylerdave/OpenAPI-Tutorial/presentation/slides.md

 # Background

 ???
-- Before we really get started I want to go over some terminology and concepts to make sure we're all on the same page.
+- Before we start the tutorial lessons I'm going to go over some background information to make sure we're all on the same page.

 ---
 class: center, padded-top